 Patients may be asymptomatic or have symptoms of uterine leiomyomas.
 Patients with obstruction of the right atrium may present with syncopal episodes, dyspnea on exertion, shortness of breath, etc.

 Treatment and prognosis

-The tumour is typically slow growing, and the prognosis is favorable.
+They are typically slow-growing tumors, and the prognosis is favorable.
 Although embolization of the tumor represents a theoretical risk, this has not been reported.
-Recurrence can occur and a repeat surgery may be necessary.
-Most reported deaths involved extension of the tumor into the heart, with death due to mechanical obstruction rather than the neoplastic process per se
+Recurrence can occur and repeat surgery may be necessary.
+Most reported deaths involved the extension of the tumor into the heart, with death due to mechanical obstruction rather than the neoplastic process per se.

-When the IVC is involved the differential diagnosis should include
+When the inferior vena cava is involved the differential diagnosis should include:

 Intravenous leiomyomatosis should be considered in young women with cardiac symptoms who have a right atrial mass as well as a pelvic mass or who have previously undergone hysterectomy for leiomyoma uterus with intravenous involvement.

 - 1. Kaszar-seibert DJ, Gauvin GP, Rogoff PA et-al. Intracardiac extension of intravenous leiomyomatosis.
 Radiology.
 1988;168 (2): 409-10.
 Radiology (abstract) - Pubmed citation

 - 2. Low G, Rouget AC, Crawley C. Case 188: Intravenous leiomyomatosis with intracaval and intracardiac involvement.
 Radiology.
 2012;265 (3): 971-5. doi:10.1148/radiol.12111246 - Pubmed citation